idiap/bob/src/doc/TorchInstallation.rst

 * **Linux**: tested on Ubuntu 11.04 and it should work without problems on other distributions as long as you satisfy the dependencies listed bellow.
-* **Mac OSX**: tested on Snow Leopard (10.6), with `MacPorts`_, but it should work fine on other OSX versions as well or using `Fink`_ instead.
+* **Mac OSX**: tested on Snow Leopard (10.6), with `MacPorts`_, but it should work fine on other OSX versions as well or using `Fink`_ instead as long as you install all required dependencies.

 If you find problems with a particular OS version, please `submit a new bug report`_ so we can try to help you.